tomahim/json-utils/README.md

 ##### In progress

 - Be sure to keep initial primary type of value when converting to Json
+- Unit test and better handle of deep field selection with varargs and Map

 ##### New features / Ideas